TeamPiped/Piped/README.md

 FIAT donations can be made at:

-- https://liberapay.com/kavin (Author of project, used for Project infrastructure maintainance, and official instance)
+- https://liberapay.com/kavin (Author of project, used for Project infrastructure maintenance, and official instance)
 - https://liberapay.com/Bnyro (Maintainer of repo)

 Contributions in any other form are also welcomed.